flozz/rivalcfg/doc/rival-spec.md

 Extracted from https://github.com/andrepl/rivalctl/blob/master/rival/rival.py

-__NOTE:__ There is maybe more commands available for this mouse but I don"t have it, so I cannot check.
+__NOTE:__ There is maybe more commands available for this mouse but I don't have it, so I cannot check.

 ## Devices infos